backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/KMS.md

 ### KMS Key Rotation
 - We can **enable key rotation for customer managed CMK** and **not for AWS managed CMK**.
+	- By *default AWS managed CMKs are rotated every year*.

 #### Automatic rotation
 - If **automatic key rotation** is enabled for customer CMK it will happen **every one year**.